Triangular tensors and set-intersection problems: Abstract

 \section{Abstract}

-Extending the slice-rank method for diagonal tensors to triangular tensors, we give new and shorter proofs for some well-known theorems on set-intersections like Frankl-Wilson and Snevily with modular constraints, and some of the more recent set-intersection results.
+In the past few years, the slice-rank lemma of Tao has been applied successfully to many problems in extremal combinatorics.
+In this paper, first, we define a new notion of triangular tensors which generalizes that of triangular matrices (2-tensors), and prove a lemma similar to the slice-rank lemma for them.
+Then, applying the slice-rank framework with triangular matrices, we give new and shorter proofs for some well-known theorems on set-intersections like Frankl-Wilson and Snevily with modular constraints, and some of the more recent set-intersection results.
 We also improve Snevily with modular constraints in some special cases.
-Then, using Snevily's theorem with some combinatorial lemmas, we give new bounds on some generalizations of the reverse odd-town problem.
+Finally, using Snevily's theorem with some combinatorial lemmas, we give new bounds on some generalizations of the reverse odd-town problem.